Up to

 If you or your child has an accident, some health funds, like Bupa and Medibank, offer an ‘Accident Benefit’ to help cover out-of-pocket treatment costs, even if your policy doesn’t typically cover it (up to a limit).
 This benefit may provide immediate coverage for hospital treatments by waiving the waiting period, so long as you meet the health fund’s criteria.
 Be sure to check the policy’s Product Disclosure Statement (PDS) and read the fine print to check if accident coverage is included.

-The cost of single parent health insurance depends on factors like the level of cover you choose, your income, age, and the state or territory you live in.
+The actual price depends on factors like the level of cover you choose, your income, age, and the state or territory you live in.
 Your income and age will also impact the private health insurance rebate you’re eligible for.
 The provider you select can affect the price, so it’s worth shopping around, especially for Extras cover, where policies can vary widely between providers.

 Another factor is the Lifetime Health Cover (LHC) loading, which adds a 2% increase on your Hospital cover premium for each year you go without after age 31.
 If you don't have private Hospital cover from the year you turn 31 and later decide to get it, you'll pay the 2% loading for up to 10 years.